TWUOnline/far-centre-guides/pages/03.india/06.phil-210-contemporary-ethical-issues/01.course-overview-and-syllabus/docs.md

 http://bit.ly/1p00KX3  (Google Slide presentation offering more comprehensive information)

-### Campus Closure and Class Cancellation Policy
-In the event of extreme weather conditions or other emergency situations go to *add details.

 ### University Standard Grading System
 The Standard Grading System can be found at the University Homepage > Academics > Academic Calendar > Academic Information > Grading Practices     University Homepage > Academics > Academic Calendar > Academic Information > Grading Practices.